 Kawasaki has several affordable hotels and homestays that are just a stone’s throw away from the Kanayama Shrine.
 If you opt to make a day trip out of it, you can also base yourself in Tokyo or Yokohama then take a quick train ride to Kawasaki.

-For the best hotel deals and Airbnb’s in Kawasaki head to the map below.
+For the best hotel deals and apartments in Kawasaki head to the map below.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Kanamara Matsuri 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Kanamara Matsuri 2024 using the map below!